 Once the kitchen got the green light, each course came rolling out, one after another.
 I reckon they could turnover a table within an hour!
 Very industrialised.
 I guess they need the volume to offset the low cost.
 Don’t expect to do too much talking during your meal.
 But if one of your guest is a a slow eater like me, then you can chitchat while he/she tries to finish each course promptly.
 Needless to say, I was head-down food-to-mouth most of the time… *facepalm*

 Disclaimer: This post contains some affiliate links.
 If you make a purchase through these links, we may earn a small commission, at no extra cost to you.
 Rest assured that we only recommend things we personally use and love.
 Read the full disclosure here.

 So what do you wear to this industrialised fine dining experience?

 The Guardian describes the restaurant as “a neglected All Bar One”.
 I thought that is a little harsh.
 But it does have open pipes running along the ceiling.
-The restaurant has a very contemporary and rustic feel with fancy lightbulbs hanging off non disguised beams.
-A bit raw and industrialised yet cozy and trendy.
+The restaurant has a very contemporary and rustic feel with fancy lightbulbs hanging off non-disguised beams.
+A bit raw and industrialised yet cosy and trendy.